garageScript/myProxy/docs/index.md

     * Installs application dependencies
     * For a list of things the script runs, [look here](https://github.com/garageScript/myProxy/blob/master/scripts/setup.sh)

+## Usage
-5. Run the App: `ADMIN=YOUR_ADMIN_PASSWORD npm run server`
+1. Run the App: `ADMIN=YOUR_ADMIN_PASSWORD npm run server`
 > You can also run the app under your own defined port by setting a `PORT` environment variable

-6. Exit from server `exit`
+2. Exit from server `exit`

-7. Go to your server url: `http://your-server-ip-address:3000`.
+3. Go to your server url: `http://your-server-ip-address:3000`.
 You will be prompted to enter your admin password and your domain provider's API Key and Secret, [find out how here](https://github.com/Neilpang/acme.sh/wiki/dnsapi)

-8. All your domain names in that provider will show up.
+4. All your domain names in that provider will show up.
 Click the `setup` button next to the domain you wish to setup (could take up to 4 minutes)

-9. After your domain is setup, you will be able to generate as many subdomain repository as you want!
+5. After your domain is setup, you will be able to generate as many subdomain repository as you want!
 To do that:
     1. Go to your server url:  `http://your-server-ip-address:3000`
     2. Create a subdomain.
 IP and port are optional.
 You should see a git link that was created for you.
     3. `git clone` the app, then build the app locally. [find out how here](##Build-Your-Local-App)
     4. When you are done, `git push origin master` and watch your app run in production!

 ## Building-Your-Local-App
-1. In the terminal, go to your App folder.
+1. In the terminal, run `git clone <your fullDomain repo>` to clone your app folder.
+2. Enter your repo `cd <your fullDomain folder>`
-2. Run `npm init -y`
+3. Run `npm init -y`
-3. Run `npm i express --save'
+4. Run `npm i express --save'
-3. Run `touch app.js'
+5. Run `touch app.js'
-4. Copy the following code into app.js.
+6. Copy the following code into app.js.

 ```javascript
 const express = require('express');